ymirapp/docs/docs/reference/configuration.md

 :::

 ::: tip Tailored to all project types
-The project `type` will change default paths for non-WordPress projects.
+The project `type` will change default paths for other project types.
 So you don't need to edit this for `bedrock` or `radicle` projects.
 :::

 #### forwarded_headers

 **type**: `array` **default**: `['origin']`

-The list of headers that the CloudFront distribution will forward to your WordPress site.
+The list of headers that the CloudFront distribution will forward to your PHP application.

 ::: warning 10 header limit
-CloudFront can only forward 10 headers to your WordPress site.
+CloudFront can only forward 10 headers to your PHP application.
 :::

 #### functions_assets